bihealth/digestiflow-server/docs_manual/first_steps_overview.rst

 ------------------

 Generally, we find that *state machines* are a useful way to describe finite processes.
-The Digestiflow Web component keeps track of your flow cell sequencing runs, the libraries thereon, and their states.
+The Digestiflow Server component keeps track of your flow cell sequencing runs, the libraries thereon, and their states.
 The states for sequencing are:

 initial